tegonal/gt/README.md

 to fetch all ignored files.

+Feel free to not ignore any files (i.e. commit all), to ignore only certain files but not all or to ignore all pulled files.

 ### completions for zsh

 if gt detects zsh during the installation and is able to find the vendor-completions directory, then it tries to add the completion file into this directory (you need to enter the sudo password, so you should notice it).
 If for whatever reason gt was not able to detect zsh or copy it you can of course copy it manually.
-Head over to the installation directory of gt (default `$HOME/.local/lib/gt`) and copy the file `src/install/zsh/_gt` into a directory which is your `$fpath`.
+Head over to the installation directory of gt (default `$HOME/.local/lib/gt`) and copy the file `src/install/zsh/_gt` into a directory which is in your `$fpath`.

 # Usage

-Following the output of running `gt --help`:
+First of all, you can always run `gt --help`, to see the available commands:

 <gt-help>